emecon21/Packet-Tracer-Labs/README.md

 # Packet-Tracer-Labs

-This repository contains a collection of networking labs created in **Cisco Packet Tracer**.
-Each lab shows networking concepts with practical configurations and testing.
+This repository stores all networking labs that I created in **Cisco Packet Tracer**.

+Networking concepts, configuration and testing are all included.

 ## Lab Topics
-- **DHCP** – Configuring routers as DHCP servers for dynamic IP assignment
+- **DHCP** – Configuration of routers to serve as DHCP.
-- **VLANs** – Creating VLANs, trunking, and inter-VLAN routing
+- **VLANs** – Creation of VLANs , trunking, and inter-VLAN routing.
-- **Routing** – Static and dynamic routing protocols (RIP, OSPF, EIGRP)
+- **Routing** – Static and dynamic routing protocols (RIP, OSPF, EIGRP).
-- **ACLs** – Implementing access control lists for network security
+- **ACLs** – Implemention of access control lists for network security.
-- **Switch Security** – Port security, DHCP snooping, and device hardening
+- **Switch Security** – Port security, DHCP snooping, and device hardening.
-- **Troubleshooting** – Broken topologies to practice diagnosis and fixes
+- **Troubleshooting** – Troubleshooting processes in broken topologies.